thestennettreport/TheStennettReport.github.io/project_2025/mandate_for_leadership/section_4.md

 ### Key Quotes:

 * **"The Biden Administration's economic policies are a disaster.
-They are based on a failed ideology of big government and redistribution of wealth." (p.
-726)** This quote reflects the section's strong opposition to the Biden Administration's economic policies.
+They are based on a failed ideology of big government and redistribution of wealth." <sup>(726)</sup>** This quote reflects the section's strong opposition to the Biden Administration's economic policies.
-* **"We need to unleash the power of the free market by cutting taxes, reducing regulations, and getting the government out of the way of businesses." (p.
-727)** This quote encapsulates the section's core economic philosophy.
+* **"We need to unleash the power of the free market by cutting taxes, reducing regulations, and getting the government out of the way of businesses." <sup>(727)</sup>** This quote encapsulates the section's core economic philosophy.
 * **"The Federal Reserve has become too powerful and too unaccountable.
-We need to reform the Fed and return to a system of sound money." (p.
-727)** This quote highlights the section's skepticism towards the Federal Reserve and its advocacy for monetary reform.
+We need to reform the Fed and return to a system of sound money." <sup>(727)</sup>** This quote highlights the section's skepticism towards the Federal Reserve and its advocacy for monetary reform.
 * **"China is engaged in a systematic effort to undermine the U.S. economy.
-We must take a more aggressive approach to countering Chinese economic aggression." (p.
-727)** This quote reflects the section's focus on China as an economic threat.
+We must take a more aggressive approach to countering Chinese economic aggression." <sup>(727)</sup>** This quote reflects the section's focus on China as an economic threat.
-* **"We need a conservative economic revival that will restore American prosperity and make our country great again." (p.
-728)** This quote serves as a rallying cry for conservatives, urging them to embrace the section's economic agenda.
+* **"We need a conservative economic revival that will restore American prosperity and make our country great again." <sup>(728)</sup>** This quote serves as a rallying cry for conservatives, urging them to embrace the section's economic agenda.

 ### Summary & Significance: